phockett/ePSproc/README.md

 - (Beta testing): Calculate MF-BLMs from matrix elements, see ePSproc_MFBLM.m
 - (Under development): Calculate AF-BLMs from matrix elements.

-The scripts are currently written for Matlab.
+The scripts are currently written for Matlab & Python.
 The distribution currently contains:
+- ./matlab: stable matlab code (as per release v1.0.1).
+- ./python-dev: basic python version, code still under development.

+The Matlab distro contains:
 - a set of functions for processing (ePSproc*.m files)
 - a script showing demo calculations, <a href="https://github.com/phockett/ePSproc/blob/master/ePSproc_NO2_MFPADs_demo.m">ePSproc_NO2_MFPADs_demo.m</a>, and the benchmark results from these calculations, <a href="https://github.com/phockett/ePSproc/blob/master/ePSproc_NO2_testing_summary_250915.pdf">ePSproc_NO2_testing_summary_250915.pdf</a>
 - some additional notes on ePS photoionization matrix elements, <a href="https://github.com/phockett/ePSproc/blob/master/ePSproc_scattering_theory_ePS_notes_011015.pdf">ePSproc_scattering_theory_ePS_notes_011015.pdf</a>.